 - Stir in the oil and sour cream, then the baking soda and salt.
 Add the brown sugar, white sugar, beaten eggs, and vanilla extract, and stir until combined.

 - Pour batter into the prepared pan.
-If topping with chocolate chips and pecans, sprinkle them in an even layer on top of the batter.
+Optional, sprinkle ⅔ cup mini chocolate chips and nuts on top.

 - Bake for 55-65 minutes or until a toothpick inserted into the center comes back clean or the internal temperature reads 200-205 on an instant read thermometer.
-Tent with foil toward the end if it appears to be getting too brown.
+Tent with foil toward the end if it's getting too brown.

 - Cool for 10-15 minutes in the pan on a wire baking rack.
-Remove the loaf from the pan and place on the wire rack to cool completely.
+Remove the loaf from the pan and cool completely on the rack.

 Notes